LingYuanChen/LingYuanChen/README.md

 # 💫 About Me:
 Hi!
-I’m Ling-Yuan Chen, a Mechanical & Computer Science Master's student at UC Davis with a passion for robotics, AI, and autonomous systems. <br><br><br>
+I’m Ling-Yuan Chen, a Mechanical Engineering & Computer Science Master's student at UC Davis with a passion for robotics, AI, and autonomous systems. <br><br><br>

 # 💻 Tech Stack: